-With x-mas a few weeks away, I’m resurrecting this cool project for the furry friends in your life!
+With x-mas fast approaching, we’re resurrecting this gift basket and dog toy organizer.
+It’s a cool project for the furry friends in your life!

-Just about all the materials we used to make our dog bone basket are either repurposed from items we had on hand (like the scrap of MDF we used for the base and door pulls we made into basket handles) or came from the dollar store.
-It’s not only unique, but it’s budget friendly too!
+Our gift basket is not only unique, but it’s budget friendly too!
+Most of the materials we used to make our dog bone basket are either repurposed from items we had on hand (like the scrap of MDF we used for the base and door pulls we made into basket handles) or came from the dollar store.
+The only thing purchased was the charm (we found ours at Michaels, but you can also order one online).

-I started by drawing out the bone shape on paper.
-By folding the paper in half and only drawing out half the bone, you’ll get a more even shape once it’s cut out.
-I taped the paper pattern to a scrap piece of MDF and cut around it with a jigsaw.
-I rounded the top edges perimeter with sandpaper to smooth the sharp edges and then painted it white.
+Start by drawing out the bone shape on paper.
+To get a more even shape, fold the paper in half first and draw out half the bone.
+Cut the pattern out.
+Tape the paper pattern to a scrap piece of MDF and cut around it with a jigsaw.
+Round over the top edges of the MDF with sandpaper to smooth them and paint the bone white.

 I marked the holes at 1/2″ increments about ½” in from the edge.
 Hubs drilled out the holes with a drill press so I could insert wooden dowels into the holes.
-Using a drill press is a real time saver and each hole can be drilled to the same depth for consistency.
+A drill press is a real time saver as each hole can be drilled to the same depth for consistency.
 The dowels act as the ‘ribs’ of the basket to support the weaving.

 Once all the dowels were glued, I let it dry 24 hours.
 Then it’s time to start weaving!

-I made this basket for our friend’s new dog, which is tan and black, so I thought I’d match up the colour of the basket by combining the dollar store twine with some black yarn I had leftover from a knitting project.
+This basket was made for our friend’s new dog, which is tan and black, so I combined the dollar store twine with black yarn left over from a knitting project to tie in the colour.

 Tie a knot and attach the combined twine and yarn to the middle dowel at one end of the bone.